 The Park shuttle bus mentioned in the Lonely Planet is NOT RUNNING.

 So realistically the only way to reach the park is by your own transportation or taking a Taxi.
-I highly recommend you to arrange that the taxi either wait for you, or it comes back to pick you up when your done.
+I highly recommend you to arrange that the taxi either wait for you, or it comes back to pick you up when you’re done.
 The road passing by the park is not very trafficked.
 And I ended up taking another traveler with me in the taxi I had hired; he had been waiting by the road for 30min in the sun.
 Trying to catch a taxi passing by.

 I paid 120 000 Ariary, for a return trip including the taxi to wait for 2hours for me.

 How to dress: However you want, and there´s no need for hiking shoes, the park is covered in well-maintained walk path.
 I walked around in FlipFlops without any problems at all.
 But remember to bring something to drink, it gets very very hot when walking around.

 Other: There are a small restaurant and souvenir shop at the entrance to the park.
 The restaurant sells simple dishes and cold drinks.
 The Souvenir shop sells the same things at you will find in any Maki shop in the city center, but at a higher price here.
 But the profit here goes straight back to the park.